GSJ06/E-Helpdesk/README.md

 # E-Helpdesk
-An idea to help students and solve there issues in a convenient way.
+An idea to help students and solve their issues in a convenient way.